Becoming a chartered or incorporated engineer after starting a graduate job

 Incorporated engineer and chartered engineer salary comparison

-One key difference between chartered and incorporated engineers is their average salaries.
+You can find a thorough guide on targetjobs to graduate engineering salaries , but one key difference between chartered and incorporated engineers is their amount of their average salaries.
 According to the Engineering Council’s Survey of Registered Engineers 2013 (published in January 2013), among their chartered engineers surveyed, the median annual total earnings in 2013 (including bonuses, overtime pay etc) was £63,000.
 For incorporated engineers, the median was £45,500.

 What’s particularly interesting is that the gap between chartered and incorporated engineers’ salaries widens the further up the pay scale you go.
 Among participants in the survey, chartered engineers on the 10th percentile (ie who had higher earnings than 10% of their fellows but earned less than the other 90%) had total annual earnings of £38,000.
 For incorporated engineers on the 10th percentile, the figure was £31,000, giving a gap of £7,000 between incorporated and chartered engineers.